 Question 19:

-In the northern hemisphere from the frigid months of December to February, we occasionally studied pandas.
+from the frigid months of December to February, we occasionally studied pandas.

 The highlighted word 'from' is a preposition.
 A preposition connects with a noun, or pronoun, or noun phrase to form a prepositional phrase.